kevinfaveri/gyoz.ai/README.md

 BUGFIX: Put loading above, on the chatbox, when loading actions
 BUGFIX: Add background to topbar, correctly calculate chatbox size so scroll is correctly created
-BUGFIX: Brainstorm if spacing inside the chatbox makes sense at all Add animation for chat messages appearing, some effect.
+BUGFIX: Brainstorm if spacing inside the chatbox makes sense at all
+BUGFIX: If there's punctuation, it should return it correctly with line breaks etc (but parse the messages before sending to the API to have less tokens using minify string)
+Add animation for chat messages appearing, some effect.
 Check accertenity.

 P0 - Add connect wallet quick action